-'''

 defun flycheck-display-error-messages errors

-defun flycheck-display-error-messages-unless-error-list errors
+defun flycheck-display-error-messages-unless-error-list errors flycheck-pos-tip A Flycheck extension to display errors in a GUI popup.

-'''

 Show error messages and IDs in the echo area or in a separate buffer if the echo area is too small (using display-message-or-buffer which see).
 The latter only displays errors when the error list is not visible.
 To enable it add the following to your init file: